bazelbuild/starlark/spec.md

   * [Grammar reference](#grammar-reference)

 ## Lexical elements

+Starlark syntax (but not semantics) is a strict subset of Python syntax.
+Practically it means, tools working with Python AST can be used to work with Starlark files.

 A Starlark program consists of one or more modules.
 Each module is defined by a single UTF-8-encoded text file.